determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/k8s-dev-guide.rst

  Prerequisites
 ***************

-Before setting up Determined Master, the user should set up a Kubernetes cluster with GPU enabled nodes and Kubernetes version >= 1.19 and <= 1.21, though later versions may work.
-You can setup Kubernetes manually, or you can use a managed Kubernetes service such as :ref:`GKE
+Before setting up Determined Master, set up a Kubernetes cluster with GPU enabled nodes and Kubernetes version >= 1.19 and <= 1.21.
+Later versions of Kubernetes may work.
+You can set up Kubernetes manually, or you can use a managed Kubernetes service such as :ref:`GKE
 <setup-gke-cluster>` or :ref:`EKS <setup-eks-cluster>`.